-In early February, 1982, after workers at the Martin Container company discovered the 16 thousand unborn baby bodies in a shipping container at their yard in Wilmington, the company staff called the police and then the health department.
+In early February, 1982, after workers at the Martin Container company discovered more than 16,000 unborn baby bodies in a shipping container at their yard in Wilmington, company staff called the police and then the health department.

 Los Angeles County took possession of the bodies.
 Disposal of bodies was considered first a health problem, though there were questions of legality because some of the babies were late-term.

 The L.A.
 County board of supervisors passed a resolution asking that autopsies be performed on the babies’ bodies to see if any laws had been violated.
 For example, were any babies plunged into formaldehyde alive?
 To answer such a question, a pathologist needed to perform autopsies to examine the lungs for oxygen residue.

 (Behind the scenes feminists, including attorneys Carol Downer and Gloria Allred, were trying to have the babies classified as medical waste and incinerated.)